-THE START Among our 137 animal rescues in 2020, there were many heartwarming encounters with animals that have touched our lives forever.
-But there is always a rescue that stands out above the rest... you know, the kind that makes you believe in miracles!
+THE START Among our 60 animal rescues already in 2022, there are many heartwarming encounters with animals that have touched our lives forever.
+But, there is always a rescue that stands out above the rest......you know, the kind that makes you belive in miracles!

 On new years day, Karen and Barbara took a small kitten to the airport, hugged the furry critter goodbye and then realized that was the last animal that was in our care.
 It had never happened before…zero animals under our care!
 They joked on the way home about what they would do without all the chores that go with rescue.
 No running animals in for vaccinations and grooming.
 No begging people to help foster, to be flight angels, to adopt.
 No preparing travel paperwork, no looking for homes….a vacation!
 Seriously, we all knew we would be full up in a few days….
 It was nice to dream for a moment.